-A 2011 study found that job descriptions with masculine words made women less interested in applying, even though it didn't make them feel less qualified.
+A study highlighted in the American Psychological Association's Journal of Personality and Social Psychology found that found that job descriptions with masculine words made women less interested in applying, even though it didn't make them feel less qualified.
 You can encourage more women to apply by avoiding terms like "strong," "assertive," and "ninja."
-See the 2018 Ultimate Recruiting Toolbox for a handy list of biased words and the genderneutral terms to replace them with.
+See the 2018 Ultimate Recruiting Toolbox for a handy list of biased words to avoid and some gender-neutral terms to replace them with.